cloudyr/pyMTurkR/README.md

 )
 ```

 See the [boto3 documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/mturk.html) for all functions that are available to access in this manner.
-This documentation is for python, and there are some quirks about accessing these functions.
+This documentation is for python and there are some quirks about accessing these functions.
 For example, notice how `NumberOfAdditionalAssignments` was cast as an integer?
 Reticulated functions seem to be stricter than native R about parameter types.

 ## Development status ##